yilingu0094/yilingu0094.github.io/_pages/publications.md

 **Current Progress:** The paper is quite long and technical, so we still need time to check some technical details including proofs and conduct more experimemts.
 Articles are expected to submit to some top journals or conferences in 2023 Fall.

 + **Yilin Gu**, Junwen Qiu (2023).
 Normal Map-Based Proximal Extragradient Methods for Nonsmooth Nonconvex-Nonconcave Minmax Problem.
 + Junwen Qiu, **Yilin Gu**, Andre Milzarek (2023).
-A Revised Foward-Backward-Foward Method for Nonsmooth Nonconvex-Nonconcave Minmax Problem.
+Convergence of A Revised Foward-Backward-Foward Method for Nonsmooth Nonconvex-Nonconcave Minmax Problem.

 The following presentation slides introduce the main ideas and some technical details of this paper.